 The agriculture industry is essential to humanity's prosperity.
 The emissions put out by the industry are not.
 The agriculture industry contributes 26% of global greenhouse gas emissions.
 It uses a distressing amount of natural resources, half of the world’s usable land and almost 70% of all freshwater!
 Despite all of this overuse, food insecurity is increasing alongside a ballooning global population.
 Feeding the future requires addressing the current unsustainable and environmentally harmful methods of food production.

-Algae is the answer to all these problems!
+Algae is the revolutionary key in combatting all of these challenges!
 It has been dubbed the food of the future by CNN and Forbes and has the potential to address the sustainability and nutrition problems we face today.
-It is even being considered to feed colonies on Mars!
+Algae has also been considered as a sustainable source of food and oxygen for future colonies on Mars!

 But first, let’s address the elephant in the room: what is algae?
 Algae are different organisms that, like plants, can produce their own food from sunlight!
 There are many different types of algae range from single-celled beings(microalgae) and large multicellular organisms, like seaweed.

 We are focusing on spirulina algae, a type of blue-green algae that dries as a fine powder.
 This powder is often used as a vegan protein powder to mix into smoothies, oatmeal, or whatever other fun food you’re eating!
 You can find our spirulina powder here.

 But why are people consuming it?
 I still don’t get it?!